TeamNovaSoft/qa-exposed-server/README.md

 2. Run `npm install` to install dependencies
 3. Create `.env` file with desired environment variables
 4. Run `npm run dev` to start the dev server
-5. Application will be available at `http://localhost:8080`
+5. Application will be available at `http://localhost:8080` or the one configured on the `.env`

 ### Running Tests